-1.4.3.1 Hardware Description
+1.4.3.1 Hardware description

-The CPU of the P60x080/052/040PVC supports a 32-/24-/16-/8-bit instruction set and distinguishes five CPU modes, which are summarized in Table 9.
+The CPU of the TOE NXP Secure Smart Card Controller P6021y VB supports a 32-/24-/16-/8-bit instruction set and distinguishes five CPU modes, which are summarized in Table 15.

-Table 9.
+Table 15.
 CPU modes of the TOE

-Super System N Boot Mode Test Mode Firmware Mode System Mode User Mode
+Super System Mode System Mode User Mode Boot Mode Test Mode Firmware Mode System Mode User Mode

 Boot Mode, Test Mode and Firmware Mode are sub-modes of the so-called Super System Mode.
-These three modes are not available to the Security IC Embedded Software; they are reserved for the Security IC Dedicated Software.
-The Security IC Dedicated Software is composed of Security IC Dedicated Test Software and Security IC Dedicated Support Software, (Boot-ROM Software and Firmware Operating System) as introduced in section 1.4.1.
+These three modes are not available to the Security IC Embedded Software; they are reserved for the IC Dedicated Software.
+The IC Dedicated Software is composed of IC Dedicated Test Software and IC Dedicated Support Software (Boot-ROM Software and Firmware Operating System) as introduced in Section 1.4.1.1.
 The three software components are mapped one-to-one to the three CPU modes: In Boot Mode the TOE executes the Boot-ROM Software, in Test Mode the TOE executes the IC Dedicated Test Software and in Firmware Mode the TOE executes the Firmware Operating System.
 Please note that the Super System Mode is not a mode on its own: When the TOE is in Super System Mode, it is always either in Boot Mode, Test Mode or Firmware Mode.

-The P60x080/052/040PVC is able to control two different logical phases.
+The TOE is able to control two different logical phases.
 After production of the Security IC every start-up or reset completes with Test Mode and execution of the IC Dedicated Test Software.
 The Test Mode is disabled at the end of the production test.
 Afterwards, every start-up or reset ends up in System Mode and execution of the Security IC Embedded Software.

-In case the minor configuration option 'Post Delivery Configuration' is enabled and not finally locked by the customer, the resource configuration functionality allows the customer to enable or disable specific functionality of the hardware platform, refer to Table 5 and Table 6.
+In case the minor configuration option 'Post Delivery Configuration' is enabled and not finally locked by the customer, the resource configuration functionality allows the customer to enable or disable specific functionality of the hardware platform.
+Please refer to Table 8 for details.